The Podge and Rodge Show: First series

-While the pilot episode, An Audience with Podge and Rodge, was first broadcast on RTÉ on St Stephen's Day in 2005, the series did not begin in earnest until 6 February 2006.
+While the pilot episode, An Audience with Podge and Rodge, was first broadcast on RTÉ on Saint Stephen's Day in 2005, the series did not begin in earnest until 6 February 2006.

 A feature introduced in the first series was Rodge's Wrister Wreview.
 It involved various items, such as books, magazines and television shows receiving the expert opinion of Rodge.
 The items were rated on the Wrister Scale which was displayed on the screen.

 Never to be accused of ignoring current affairs, the duo aired their views on the naked calendar craze that was sweeping the world and even did their bit to help out when Ireland was faced by fears of a bird-flu pandemic; they decided to 'kill' The Late Late Show owl.
 After spending much time taking aim, they eventually shot him to pieces.
 Also in current affairs they discussed the SSIAs, taking digs at Eddie Hobbs, Pat Kenny and The Late Late Show along the way.